Skip to main content

 30 days

-Payment effectuations (favorable PD or PD appeal)
+Payment effectuations (favorable PYMT_D or PYMT_D appeal)

 What “Effectuated” Actually Means in Part D